anushreejha/anushreejha/README.md

 - I’m currently working on [CrackTheCode](https://crackthecode-v1.vercel.app/), a platform that helps users learn and practice Data Structures and Algorithms.
 - I recently built [VerbToneAI](https://github.com/anushreejha/VerbToneAI), a voice assistant that utilizes Natural Language Processing (NLP) to understand and respond to user commands, making everyday tasks more efficient.
-- I’m currently learning how to build different AI models.
+- I’m currently learning about CI/CD.

 <div align="center">
 <h2> Techs I Use </h2>